-Here’s an example of a dramatic increase in lead times that indicate a delivery issue:
+Here’s an example on a dramatic increase in lead times that indicate a delivery issue:

 The previous graph should be an immediate call to arms to uncover the potential bottlenecks in the product development.
 For that purpose, turn to CodeScene’s other metrics for organizations and technical debt.
-It’s also worth pointing out that the batch size has been increasing significantly; the popups show that the last release is almost 3 times as large as the previous release.
+It’s also worth pointing out that the batch size has been increasing significantly in the preceding graph; the popups show that the last release is almost 3 times as large as the previous release.

 We can get more information on the batch size trends in the next graph: